 Be sure you have the license numbers of all vehicles in case one is stolen or your parent goes missing.

 Talk to your parents about advance health care directives.
-If they don’t have one, help them find a personal family lawyer (our Marietta family estate planning law firm can help you there) to talk to about creating these and other important estate planning documents.
+If they don't have one, help them find your family's lawyer (our Marietta family estate planning law firm can help you there) to talk to about creating these and other important estate planning documents.